 The homes constructed by conventional home building companies may be well suited to the weather conditions that a region may typically experience.
 However, they are less prepared to deal with extreme weather caused by climate change.
 Therefore, companies like RDI are primarily interested in building durable domiciles that proactively prevent extreme weather from damaging it.
 The homes such companies build are designed to adapt to weather extremes by forecasting the patterns that may exist in the future.

 So what factors should one consider in building a resilient design home?
 According to experts interviewed by the Post, here are a few keys to consider:

-2. Invest in a high-quality housewrap so that extreme weather, specifically hard rain and wind, doesn’t penetrate cracks in your
+- Invest in a high-quality housewrap so that extreme weather, specifically hard rain and wind, doesn’t penetrate cracks in your home siding.

-5. Employ a sturdy, wood-frame construction for your home that allows for a higher degree of insulation and prevents water from
+- Employ a sturdy, wood-frame construction for your home that allows for a higher degree of insulation and prevents water from getting in.